seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 The Hebrew will turn Christian: he grows kind.

 **BASSANIO**
-I like not fair terms and a villain’s mind.
+I like not fair terms and a villain's mind.

 **ANTONIO**
 Come on: in this there can be no dismay;